A room can have expensive furniture, fresh paint, and good lighting, and still feel completely off.

 The Core Principles of Harmony

 The following principles of Harmony help in every design decision, from paint colors to furniture choices.
-They work together to create spaces that feel balanced.

 1. Color Balance